 The FDA reported in March, 2017, that a very rare form of cancer, ALCL (anaplastic large cell lymphoma) has been linked to breast implants.
 ALCL most often occurs with textured implants.

-The risk of getting this form of breast implant associated lymphoma is extremely low (occuring between 1 in 2,207 and 1 in 86,029 women undergoing of breast implant procedures)2.
+The risk of getting this form of breast implant associated lymphoma is extremely low (occurring between 1 in 2,207 and 1 in 86,029 women undergoing breast implant procedures) 4.
 ALCL is treated by removal of the capsule (the membrane surrounding the implant).
 We do not recommend textured implants for augmentation.

-Breast cancer, a relatively common form of cancer for women, has not been linked to breast implants.
-Women with breast implant are not more likely to have cancer, and there is not a delay in diagnosis because of interference with mammogram or ultrasound.
+Breast cancer, a relatively common form of cancer for women, has not been linked to breast implants 5.
+Women with breast implants are not more likely to have cancer, and there is not a delay in diagnosis because of interference with mammogram or ultrasound.

 After a year of contemplating, researching and having over 5 consults I finally decided to get a breast augmentation last October 2016 with Dr. Killeen.
 I was very nervous leading up to the day of surgery.
 Dr. Kileen and her staff has been exceptional.
 Jade the office manager was attentive and always answered my questions.
 I have to say I am a very neurotic patient and need a lot of handholding when it comes to surgery.
 Dr. Kileen is an excellent surgeon and she assured me that would give me natural looking breast with the volume I was looking for.
 I went from 32b to 32 d.
 I am 3 months out from surgery and all my friends say I look great.
 I am glad I finally did it.